Gelato eating and Street Art hunting in Isola. Favourite?

 You are Always in my Prayers.
 Love Mom.

 How do you even begin to describe a day that sandwiches walking on the roof of the 3rd largest cathedral in Europe between the Last Supper and Opera at Teatro alla Scala.
 Milan is fabulous—of course we had great gelato—but I think I want to chat about The Last Supper.

 The Last Super by Leonardo da Vinci is huge—it covers an end wall of the dining hall at the monastery of Santa Maria delle Grazie.
-It has undergone many restorations since 1498 so, in order to prevent further deterioration photos are forbidden (I have borrowed this photo from their website).
+It has undergone many restorations since 1498.
+In order to prevent further deterioration photos are forbidden (I have borrowed this photo from their website).
 Some of the damage is due to expected decay over time...some due to tragic events.
 In fact when the allies (that’s our side) bombed Milan in 1943 the monastery was hit and if it wasn’t that the Milanese had protected the monastery wall with sandbags this treasure would have been lost .
 We are fortunate to still be able to enjoy its power.